M-McCallum/mplsportfolioshow/README.md

 # Welcome

 Hugo is a really easy to learn and use Static site generator!
-Theres lots of useful links included below, I'll inlcude a few more for ya'll.
+Theres lots of useful links included in the Victor Hugo Doc in the Documentation Folder, I'll include a few more for ya'll.

-Watch the video linked below and then follow the steps to get started.
+**Please Watch the video linked below and then follow the steps to get started.**

 ***Introductory Youtube Video:***
 https://www.youtube.com/watch?v=c7vpcqA6SEQ  (We'll be building our own "theme")